Neural Low-Discrepancy Sequences: Results

 However, most sampling-based planners construct their search structures \emph{sequentially}.
 For example, the Rapidly-exploring Random Tree (RRT) grows strictly one node at a time, with each new sample extending the current frontier of exploration (Algorithm provided in Appendix~\ref{app:rrt}).
 In this setting, order matters significantly: an early bias toward one region may starve others, leading to poor coverage of narrow passages.
 The sequential sampling structure must align with the incremental expansion of RRT, with both spatial distribution and temporal ordering central to performance.

 We compare the sampling quality of \textsc{NeuroLDS} against uniform sampling, as well as Halton and Sobol' sequences, on a challenging motion planning experiment: \textit{Kinematic Chain in a Semi-Circular Tunnel.} The task is to control a chain of 4 revolute joints in the plane from an initial configuration inside a semi-circular tunnel to an exterior target pose.
 The challenge lies in threading the articulated links through the curved tunnel, requiring coordinated rotations across all joints.
 We randomize the placement of the tunnel between runs, with 160 repetitions per sequence.
 The success rates for the experiment under different difficulty levels are summarized in Table~\ref{tab:kinematic_hypercube}.
 Across all passage widths, \textsc{NeuroLDS} consistently delivers the highest success, demonstrating its ability to guide the planner through narrow passages.
-Its structured, adaptive sampling produces well-distributed points that efficiently cover the configuration space, ensuring robust path discoveries.
+Moreover, when we fix the average success rate (aggregated over all passage widths) achieved by NeuroLDS, we find that Sobol' requires $2.50$ times as many sampling points, Halton requires $1.55$ times as many, and Uniform sampling requires $2.27$ times as many to reach the same average performance.
+The structured, adaptive sampling of NeuroLDS produces well-distributed points that efficiently cover the configuration space, ensuring robust path discoveries.
 Overall, these results highlight the advantage of neural-adapted sampling in motion planning tasks, where sequential exploration and effective coverage are critical.